Top 50+ Impala Interview Questions and Answers

 Ans:

-Impala is an open-source massively parallel processing (MPP) SQL query engine designed for analyzing and querying data stored in Apache Hadoop-based distributed file systems, such as HDFS or Apache HBase.
-It provides low-latency SQL queries on these systems, allowing users to perform interactive, real-time analytics on large datasets.
+Impala is an open-source massively parallel processing (MPP) SQL query engine designed explicitly for querying and analyzing data stored in Apache Hadoop-based distributed file systems, such as HDFS and Apache HBase.
+It enables low-latency SQL queries, allowing users to perform real-time, interactive analytics on large datasets, making it ideal for big data environments.
+Impala bypasses the need for batch processing frameworks like MapReduce, allowing faster data retrieval and insights.

 2. How does Impala differ from other query engines like Hive or Pig?